-Additional requirements of KCSiE 2022 - KEPS ensures wherever possible that children can access and use different media platforms safely (see KCSiE 2022 paragraphs 128 to 144).
+Additional requirements of KCSiE 2023 - KEPS ensures wherever possible that children can access and use different media platforms safely.
 In particular, children are aware of on-line abuse which may be a greater issue when children are not in attendance at school and are engaging in learning remotely and may have limited supervision from parents/carers.
 KEPS provides on-line guidance and support for parents and children to remain free from risk, exploitation, or grooming through our National Online Safety App and regular promotion of NOS material through school social media links and communications.

-New: KCSiE 2022 Part Five Child on Child sexual violence and sexual harassment and Annex A
+KCSiE 2023 Child on Child sexual violence and sexual harassment